 To get started, sign up for 1Password Families.
 When you create your account, you’ll be the family organizer.
 As a family organizer, your role is to manage your family members and the items they have access to.

-You can also have more than one family organizer – for example, both you and your partner can manage things like billing, settings, and guests – but no need to worry about that until later.
+You can also have more than one family organizer.
+For example, both you and your partner can manage tasks such as billing, settings, and guests.

 2. Add family members

 After you sign up, it’s time to invite the rest of your loved ones.
-Each family member you invite will create their own account password to sign in to 1Password and receive their own Secret Key and Emergency Kit.
+Family members are invited through their email address and guided through the process to create their account password, allowing them to sign in to 1Password and receive their own Secret Key and Emergency Kit.

 When you get the email notification that says they’ve signed up, select the link to confirm their account.